 I remember a lot of the older (1960’s – 1970’s) Dick Tracy strips ending with the villain being killed indirectly (not by the police).
 Kind of a tradition, you might say.

-JudeDog over 11 years ago
+JudeDog almost 12 years ago

 Oh, come now.
 Yes, I do know that this is a comic, but, please!
 Railroads operate at prescribed speeds for specific areas of track—engineers don’t pick up speed on a whim because there’s a straight track ahead!
 The comments in the cab are ridiculous.
 That locomotive reminds me of a imaginary futuristic space-age train that Lionel marketed not too many years ago, sort of a weird mutation of a Diesel mated with a steam locomotive.
 The crew in the comic is depicted in steam-era garb but they speak of a horn rather than a whistle.
 Since we’re creating some impossible motive power here, how about putting the crew in top hats aboard Thomas the Tank Engine?
 The blue color would look cool in the drawing and would be as believable as the current depiction! :-)